 Girls' Skirts: a plaid Scottsdale Preparatory Academy uniform skirt, available at Dennis or Anton Uniforms in two styles.
 The skirt hem may be no higher than just above the knee, both in front and in back.
-Skirt hem should be within two inches of the ground when properly adjusted at the waist and kneeling on a level surface and may be longer if desired.
 Skirts must be worn at the waist.